theQRL/api.theqrl.org/source/index.html.md

 ## Introduction

 > Use the language tabs above to select between code examples.
 They will show here.
-If you dont see something you would like, please contact us!
+If you don't see something you would like, please contact us!

 The QRL API is organized around [GRPC](https://grpc.io/).
 GRPC uses [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview) for serializing structured data.